DalSoft/DalSoft.RWC/README.md

 ## Webpack dev server

-Webpack well works in proxy mode but no [HMR](https://webpack.js.org/concepts/hot-module-replacement/) yet 😢
+Webpack dev server works well in proxy mode watching and reloading work fine.

-To use the Webpack dev server you need to change webpack.config.
+To use the Webpack dev server you need to change the webpack.config.
 Uncomment the devServer config and change the proxy target to be the address of your Razor Pages app when you are debugging:

 ```js
 devServer: {